+Those that often chance upon Bhatti Village call it a hidden gem!
+And rightfully so.
+Located at a slight distance from the tourist hotspots in Goa, Bhatti Village is any seafood lover’s dream come true.
+Set in a classic Goan home, Bhatti Village is not the easiest restaurant to find, but everyone who has eaten there insists that it’s worth the effort.
 Food, ambience, service, the prices…we could really go on.
 It is a family-run restaurant, that serves a vast array of seafood, homemade feni and is one of the rare few places in Goa that serves ox tongue!
-Here, you have no choice but to experience the food as a local, given that their menu is dependent on the fresh catch of the day.
+Here, you have no choice but to experience the food like a local, given that their menu is dependent on the fresh catch of the day.

 The decor of the place is also worth a mention: Set in a classic Goan house, large old barrels, huge glass bottles on display, and interesting antiques from all over, will catch your eye once you enter the restaurant.
-The owner Patrick, goes to great lengths to ensure that all guests are given personal attention, and on being asked, recommendations.
+The owner Patrick goes to great lengths to ensure that all guests are given personal attention, and on being asked recommendations.
 Add to that a friendly bunch of waiters and quick service.